-Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution 17 years
+Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution in 17 years

 The U.S. Court of Appeals for the Seventh Circuit also overturned an injunction put in place last week by a district court after the family of the victims said the coronavirus would pose a health risk to them and prevent them from exercising their right to attend the execution at the prison, where several people have been infected with COVID-19.

-Attorneys for Lee and members of the victim's family have long fought for Lee to get a life sentence and not be put to death but to no avail.
+Attorneys for Lee and members of the victim's family have long fought for Lee to get a life sentence and not be put to death, to no avail.

 Attorney General William Barr told The Associated Press in recent days that he believes the Bureau of Prisons could “carry out these executions without being at risk.”